What are Non-Current Assets?

 In either case, these non-current assets cannot be liquidated easily and the cost for which cannot be assessed at any instance.

-3. Where Do You Place Non-Current Assets on a Balance Sheet?
+3. Where do you Place Non-Current Assets on a Balance Sheet?

-Ans: The noncurrent assets are placed below the section of current assets.
+The noncurrent assets are placed below the section of current assets.